 Aside from the obvious benefits of orthodontic treatment, like increased confidence and ease of hygiene, another benefit is not so obvious: improved jaw function.
 If your child has an overbite, simple treatment with braces will not correct the problem.
 The Herbst appliance, usually in conjunction with braces, is used to help the lower jaw develop in a forward direction.
 This eventually leads to an ideal bite.
 Left untreated, an improper bite may threaten the long-term health of your child’s teeth, gums, and jaw.

-A Herbst appliance is fixed to your child's molars.
+A Herbst appliance is fixed to your child’s molars.
 It includes a metal tube that connects the upper and lower jaw.
-By adjusting the tube, your orthodontist is able to control the jaw's position in relation to the upper teeth.
-Typical treatment time with a Herbst appliance is 12 months, though this may vary depending on your child's unique needs and the customized treatment plan that is prescribed.
+By adjusting the tube, your orthodontist is able to control the jaw’s position in relation to the upper teeth.
+Typical treatment time with a Herbst appliance is 12 months, though this may vary depending on your child’s unique needs and the customized treatment plan that is prescribed.

 The main difference between a Herbst appliance and headgear is that the Herbst appliance is securely fastened to your child’s teeth, while headgear is removable.
 To be truly effective, headgear must be worn between 12 and 16 hours per day, which often poses a problem with patients who don’t like to keep it on that long.
 Since the Herbst appliance is not removable, you won’t need to keep track of how many hours per day your child wears it.